Spectrum Pursuit Vehicle: Depiction

 Spectrum's main armoured land vehicle, the SPV is an amphibious, all-terrain machine that can be driven in extreme environments as well as in cities.
 It is 25 ft long and has a maximum speed of either 200 or 250 mph on land.
-It is fitted with five pairs of wheels (the three over the front, middle and rear axles constituting the main drive), with additional traction for mountainous environments provided by rear-mounted, hydraulically-lowered caterpillar tracks.
+It is fitted with five pairs of wheels (the three over the front, middle and rear axles constituting the main drive), with additional traction for mountainous environments provided by rear-mounted, hydraulically lowered caterpillar tracks.

-Within the hermetically-sealed cabin, the driver, co-driver and a passenger are seated backwards, facing the rear, to reduce the possibility of injury in the event of a crash.
+Within the hermetically sealed cabin, the driver, co-driver and a passenger are seated backwards, facing the rear, to reduce the possibility of injury in the event of a crash.
 The driver is aided by a video monitor displaying vertically-flopped front and rear views.
 The SPV is armed with a front-mounted rocket launcher, housed underneath a foldaway panel, and is also equipped with a radar system and ejector seats.
 The hydrogenic power unit can be removed and re-assembled as a personal jet pack or other devices of comparable size, components for which are stored in the vehicle's rear compartment.

 SPVs are distributed worldwide and are requisitioned from disguised buildings and other structures, guarded by undercover operatives.
-A Spectrum agent can access an SPV only upon presenting his or her identification.
+A Spectrum agent can use an SPV only upon presenting his or her identification.